-Stavenger, Norway Office Net Lease
+Stavanger, Norway Office Net Lease

-Collateral type City, State Number of Properties Rentable square feet ("RSF") / units/keys Weighted average % leased Weighted average lease term (yrs) Net lease 1 Office Stavenger, Norway 1 1,290,926 RSF 100% 8.4
+Collateral type City, State Number of Properties Rentable square feet ("RSF") / units/keys Weighted average % leased Weighted average lease term (yrs) Net lease 1 Office Stavanger, Norway 1 1,290,926 RSF 100% 8.2

-In July 2018, we acquired a class A office campus in Stavenger, Norway (the "Norway Net Lease") for \$320 million.
+In July 2018, we acquired a class A office campus in Stavanger, Norway (the "Norway Net Lease") for \$320 million.
 This property is 100% occupied by a single tenant that is rated investment grade AA-/Aa2 from S&P and Moody's, respectively.
 The property serves as their global headquarters.
 The Norway Net Lease requires the tenant to pay for all real estate related expenses, including operational expenditures, capital expenditures and municipality taxes.
-The Norway Net Lease has a weighted average remaining lease term of nine years and the tenant has the option to extend for two 5-year periods at the same terms with rent adjusted to market rent.
-The Norway Net Lease also has annual rent increases based on the Norwegian CPI Index.
+The Norway Net Lease has a weighted average remaining lease term of eight years and the tenant has the option to extend for two five-year periods at the same terms with rent adjusted to market rent, and there is a risk that the rent can decrease at that time.
+The Norway Net Lease also has annual rent increases based on the Norwegian CPI Index through 2030.
+The rent increase in 2022 was 5.1%.
 Our tenant has injected a significant amount of capital into improvements of the property over the past 10 years.
-Financing on the Norway Net Lease consists of a mortgage payable of \$183.7 million with a fixed rate of 3.9%, which matures in June 2025.
-The tenant has made all rent payments and is current on all its financial obligations under the lease.
-Both the lease payments and mortgage debt service are NOK denominated currency.
-We maintain a series of USD-NOK forward swaps for a total notional amount of 274 million NOK in order to minimize our foreign currency cash flow risk.
-These forward swaps occur quarterly through May 2024, where we have agreed to sell NOK and buy USD at a locked in forward curve rate.